BrightSoul/vscode-html-configurable-autocomplete/README.md

 * `htmlConfigurableAutocomplete.completionItemProviders`: set rules for item completion (see the example above for details);
 * `htmlConfigurableAutocomplete.definitionProviders`: set rules for definitions  (see the example above for details).

-> **Important** VSCode must be reloaded after changing the configuration.
-This will be fixed in a future release.
+> **Important** This extension supports hot configuration reload so any change will be immediately applied.
+No need to restart VSCode.
+If something's not working, check the output channel "HTML Configurable Autocomplete" because you might find helpful messages there (e.g. an invalid regexp which is breaking the provider).

 The following configuration keys indicate glob patterns:
 * `htmlConfigurableAutocomplete.completionItemProviders.includeGlobPattern`;